 By Mail: Visit EscambiaVotes.gov and complete, print, and sign the online application.
 Be sure to include a valid Florida Driver's License or Florida ID number, or if you have neither, the last 4 digits of your Social Security Number in the appropriate space.
 Completed applications must be received or postmarked no later than October 11.
 Mail to: Escambia County Supervisor of Elections, PO Box 12601, Pensacola, FL 32591-2601, or take the completed application to the Elections Office at 213 Palafox Place, 2nd Floor, in downtown Pensacola.
 To have a form mailed to you, call (850) 595-3900 or e-mail the Elections Office ([email protected]).

 Vote-By-Mail Requests Still Being Accepted

-For voters who wish to cast a ballot by mail, requests are being accepted until 5 p.m. on October 24.
+For voters who wish to cast a ballot by mail, requests are being accepted until 5 p.m. on October 29.
 Requesting a vote-by-mail ballot is fast and easy.
 Here are a few ways to do it: go to EscambiaVotes.gov and complete the online request form, call or e-mail the elections office or send a signed, written request to: Supervisor of Elections, PO Box 12601, Pensacola, FL 32591.
-Be sure to include your date of birth and address when requesting a ballot.
-Voters can return their ballot by mail, by hand delivery to the Supervisor of Elections office, or to a drop box at any early voting site during the early voting period.
-Return postage on vote-by-mail ballots for the General Election has be paid by the Supervisor of Elections office.
+Be sure to include your date of birth, address, and your Florida Driver’s License number, Florida ID Card number, or the last 4 digits of your social security number when requesting a ballot.
+Voters can return their ballot by mail, by hand delivery to the Supervisor of Elections office, or to a secure ballot intake station at any early voting site during the early voting period.
+Return postage on vote-by-mail ballots for the General Election has been paid by the Supervisor of Elections office.